ibm-cloud-docs/databases-for-postgresql/learn-pricing.md

 ## Backups Pricing
 {: #backups-pricing}

 Users also receive their total disk space purchased, per database, in free backup storage.
 For example, in a given month, if you have a {{site.data.keyword.databases-for-postgresql}} deployment that has 5 GB of disk per member, and has two data members, you receive 10 GB of backup storage free for that month.
-If your backup storage utilization is greater than 10 GB for the month in this scenario, each gigabyte is charged at an overage $0.03/month.
+If your backup storage usage is greater than 10 GB for the month in this scenario, each gigabyte is charged at an overage $0.03/month.
 Most deployments will not ever go over the allotted credit.

 ## Dedicated Cores Pricing
 {: #core-pricing}

 You have the option of selecting the CPU allocation for your deployment.
 With dedicated cores, your resource group is given a single-tenant host with a guaranteed minimum reserve of cpu shares.
 Your deployments are then allocated the number of CPUs you specify.
 The cost of dedicated cores is $30 per core per month, and each member gets the selected number of cores.
-For example, if you provision a deployment with 3 dedicated cores per member, that is a total of 6 cores, and billed at $180 per month.
+For example, if you provision a deployment with three dedicated cores per member that is a total of six cores and billed at $180 per month.

 Dedicated cores are an optional feature.
 The default `Shared CPU` setting provisions your deployment on hosts with shared compute resources and incurs no additional charge.